 How to set an intention

-Make a list of everything that you'd like to focus on, change, or start doing in your life.
+Make a list of everything that you'd like to focus on, change, or start doing this year.
 Don't judge it, just write down whatever comes to mind.
 This will probably look very similar to your traditional New Year's Resolutions.

 2. Group them into categories

 Take a look at what you've written down.
 Can any of them be grouped into categories?
-For example, working out and drinking more water, might be grouped together because the end goal for both is taking care of your body.
+For example, working out and eating healthier, might be grouped together because the end goal for both is taking care of your body.
 Maybe there will be some that don't seem to go together in anyway.
 That's ok.
 Just do your best and move to the next step.

 As you look over your goals, ask yourself why you want these things.
 What will they give you that you don't have right now.
 If you did these things, what kind of person would you be?
 Look at your different groupings and see if there is a word that you can use to describe it.
-For example, working out and drinking more water might be under "Health" or "Take care of my body".
+For example, working out and drinking more water might be under "Healthy" or "Take care of my body".
 Take a few minutes and write down all the words that come to mind.
 The words that come into your mind can vary.
 Some (but definitely not all) examples are:

 4. Pick your intentions

 What do you think?
 Are you going to try making intentions instead of goals this year?
 Whatever you decide to do, make sure you set aside some time to intentionally think about the upcoming year and what you want to accomplish, so you can make this the best year yet!

 Pin for later: